 - Jalaukavacharana - Tiny sized nicks are applied near the affected region.
 As soon as the blood oozes out, the leech is applied.
 When the leech sucks, the mouth takes the form of the horse's hooves.
 Its neck is then covered using wet cotton.
 When enough blood is sucked, the leech leaves the area and moves down.
 In case, it does not leave on its own, turmeric powder is sprinkled on the leech.

-- Shringa Yantra – The horns are applied on the fleshy part of the body.
-The air gets sucked out, which creates a vacuum.
+- Shringa Yantra - The horns are applied on the fleshy part of the body.
+In this Yantra the air gets sucked out, which creates a vacuum.
 The blood oozes out.

 After the pradhana karma is done, dressing is done with a massage gently surrounding the wound.
 This is done with the help of the medicated oil.

 Raktamokshana works as a preventive therapy and curative therapy as well.
 This therapy in Ayurveda is a partial or a complete treatment depending on the situation.

 Sharad ritu (Autumn season) is the best season for Raktamokshana therapy.
 The blood vitiated by pitta, kapha & vata dosha should be removed from Leech therapy (Jalauka), Pitcher gourd (Alabu) and Horn of animals (Shrunga).

 - The person suffering from diseases like ascites, anemia, hemorrhoids and dropsy should avoid Raktamokshana.